-12 Steps for Conducting a Successful Social Media Audit
+Are You Web 3.0 Ready?
+12 Steps For A Successful Social Media Audit

-A social media audit is equivalent to a marketing health and wellness check-up.
+Look in the mirror and ask, “Is my social media stuck in a Web 2.0 world?”

-It’s an opportunity to proactively check the vitals, DNA, circulation, deficiencies, activity levels of your social media efforts.
+A social media audit is like a health and wellness check-up for your brand’s digital marketing results, business outcomes, public relations, and brand awareness.

-Auditing the performance and outcome of your social media marketing gives insights on how your brand compares to the size, weight, reach and influence.
+Here are 12 tips for conducting a social media audit in a Web 3.0 world.

 1. Schedule It